 Whether you’re a parent, a student, or a professional, chances are that you’re going to need a color laser printer at some point or another.
 For offices, a color laser printer can be a necessity.
-For more casual users, the convenience of having a color laser printer available is worth the relatively small investment.
-But regardless of your circumstances, there’s likely to be a color laser printer that fits your budget and your needs.
+For more casual users, the convenience of having a color laser printer available to you is worth the relatively small investment.
+Regardless of your circumstances, there’s likely to be a color laser printer that fits your budget and your needs.

-HotRate wants to help.
-We’ve put together analysis on 10 of the best color laser printer models available with an eye towards presenting the diverse printer market of 2020.
+HotRate is here to help.
+We’ve put together a selection of 10 of the best color laser printer models available with an eye towards presenting the diverse printer market of 2021.
 After that, we’ll help you understand those more complex specs while also offering you some advice you can use to improve your shopping experience.

-- 7. HP LaserJet Pro M254dw Color Laser Printer
+- HP Laserjet Pro M281cdw All in One Wireless Color Printer

 Where the first entry on our list of the best color laser printer models straddled the line between consumer and professional printers, HP's offering sits squarely in the latter category.
 The asking price for the HP Color LaserJet Pro is $600, but this color laser printer definitely delivers on the best expectations for such an expensive model.
 The print speeds on the HP Color are about one and a half times that of the Brother HL-L3210CW, and the HP Color LaserJet Pro is built with energy efficiency in mind.